 For the adoption of electric trucks to accelerate, their range must truly live up to promises and batteries ideally would shrink, several analysts told AFP.

-RMI’s Mullaney says that an electric truck currently costs about 70 percent more to buy than a diesel truck, but in terms of fuel and maintenance, it’s cheaper.
+An electric truck costs about 70 percent more to buy than a diesel truck at the moment, but in terms of energy and maintenance, it’s cheaper, Mullaney says.